sqorn/sqorn/docs/docs/tutorial.md

   args: [1, 2, 1, 2] }
 ```

-`.return` also accepts raw string column names. **To prevent SQL injection, do not pass user-provided column names.**
+`.return` also accepts column names as strings.

+**To prevent SQL injection, do not pass user-provided column names.**

 ```js
 sq.from`book`.return('title', 'author').query